How to Go Vegetarian – The Definitive Guide

 Key message: Ratios matter.
 You may need to be mindful of Omega 6 intakes and increase Omega 3 to get the balance right.

-Putting it into practice: Include a wide variety of Omega 3 containing foods:
+Include a wide variety of Omega 3 containing foods like:

 - Flax seeds